tes-saract/tesss-diary/content/posts/live.md

 ---

+Looking at the site now that it's up properly and with a critical eye, god I need to add more pictures.
 Also had a really productive day working on R coding today and things that weren't working last week finally clicked into place, I guess today is just a lucky day for my software development skills hehe